Top 7 Things You Need to Build an At-Home Strongman Gym

 You also need a barbell to train your deadlift, she says.

-3. Bands
+3. BANDS

 Concepcion is also big on resistance bands, and she uses them a ton in her training.
 Bands from above can allow you to lift at lower percentages so you don’t overtrain, while still practicing your explosive power.
 Bands from below can be used to add additional, different resistance to your deadlift and front squat.